-During the 2016/2017 financial year, the Council has continued to experience significant additional spending pressures, but has been able to contain such costs within budget.
+During the 2017/2018 financial year, the Council has continued to experience significant additional spending pressures, but has been able to contain such costs within budget.
 The overall outturn position is an underspend which has been used to increase General Balances from the level budgeted for.

-Decisions taken for the 2017/2018 to 2019/2020 budget plan will not reduce General Fund balances from the 31 March 2017 position.
-However, the further financial challenges from the Government's austerity drive and the current economic climate will mean that budgets will need to be closely monitored during 2017/2018 to ensure the Council maintains its financial standing position.
+Decisions taken for the 2018/2019 and 2019/2020 budget plan will not reduce General Fund balances from the 31 March 2018 position.
+However, the further financial challenges from the Government's austerity drive and the current economic climate will mean that budgets will need to be closely monitored during 2018/2019 to ensure the Council maintains its financial standing position.

-Once again, the Accounts have been closed within the statutory deadline of 30 June.
+Once again, the Accounts have been closed within the statutory deadline, which for 2017/2018 has been brought forward to 31 May.
 My thanks go to all staff that have invested considerable efforts to achieve this deadline.